SeldonIO/seldon-core/docs-gb/installation/learning-environment/self-hosted-kafka.md

 To check the status of the Pods in real time use this command: `kubectl get pods -w -n seldon-mesh`.
 {% endhint %}

-You should see multiple Pods for Kafka, Zookeeper, and Strimzi operators running.
+You should see multiple Pods for Kafka, and Strimzi operators running.

     ```bash
     NAME                                            READY   STATUS    RESTARTS      AGE